 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
 It is in your best interests to double check the information we provide below by searching here.

-Please make sure you have at least 9 empty passport pages (2 pages for South Africa, 4 pages for Namibia, 1 page for Botswana, 2 pages for Zambia and an extra 2 pages for Zimbabwe if you choose to see the other side of Victoria Falls)
+Please make sure you have at least 9 empty passport pages (2 pages for South Africa, 4 pages for Namibia, 1 page for Botswana, 2 pages for Zimbabwe and possibly an extra 2 pages for Zambia if you choose to see the other side of Victoria Falls)

 Getting extra pages is simple, but I would do this right away as it can take 6 weeks to process.: http://travel.state.gov/content/passports/english/passports/services/pages.html